Estimates of exchange topological contributions and $CP$-violating observables in $\Lambda_b\rightarrow \Lambda \phi$ decay: conclusion

 After the standard PQCD calculations, we obtain the factorization formulas for the invariant amplitudes, which can be transformed into the helicity amplitudes for more convenient analysis of the asymmetry parameters in the angular distribution.
 Angular momentum conservation allows four complex helicity amplitudes to contribute in the decay under scrutiny.
 Differing from the calculations in GFA, where the helicity amplitudes share the same complex phase, the strong phase in our approach is primarily derived from nonfactorizable contribution that is special to each helicity amplitude.
-Both the moduli and phases of these helicity amplitudes could be predicted in PQCD, allows one to compute the nonzero triple product asymmetries originating from the interference among various helicity amplitudes.
+Both the moduli and phases of these helicity amplitudes could be predicted in PQCD, which allows one to compute the nonzero triple product asymmetries originating from the interference among various helicity amplitudes.
 We found that the negative helicity component of the $\Lambda$ baryon and longitudinally polarized $\phi$ meson in the final states are preferred.
 This pattern observed is in line with the expectation from the heavy-quark limit and the left-handed nature of the weak interaction and the GFA prediction.

-Our prediction of $7.1^{+3.6+1.9}_{-4.1-3.0}\times10^{-6}$ for its branching ratio is comparable with the world averages from PDG and HFLAV, whereas the theoretical estimates based on GFA and QCDF have shown sizeable deviations.
-The representative theoretical uncertainties from the nonperturbative parameters in $\Lambda_b$ LCDAs and the hard scale were taken into account, which can reach $50\%$ in magnitude.
-However, the asymmetry parameters, such as $\alpha_b$, $\alpha_1$, and $\alpha_2$, are less sensitive to the variations of hadronic parameters owing to the cancellations of uncertainties in the ratios.
-The predicted results are in agreement with those in GFA and QCDF.
-The direct $CP$ asymmetry is estimated to reach the percent level, which is also consistent with the results from GFA and QCDF.
+Our prediction of $6.9^{+1.9+1.8}_{-2.0-1.6}\times10^{-6}$ for its branching ratio is comparable with the world averages from PDG and HFLAV, whereas the theoretical estimates based on GFA and QCDF have shown sizeable deviations.
+The representative theoretical uncertainties from the nonperturbative parameters in $\Lambda_b$ LCDAs and the hard scale were taken into account, which can reach $30\%$ in magnitude.
+However, most of the asymmetry observables are less sensitive to the variations of hadronic parameters owing to the cancellations of uncertainties in the ratios.
+The direct $CP$ asymmetry is estimated to reach the percent level, which is consistent with the results from GFA and QCDF.
 These obtained asymmetries can be confronted with the future data.